IRTF-HRPC/drafts/draft-feminism.md

 _security_, their participation is recognized as users at the most surface level, not as administrators, developers or generators of computer knowledge.
 In recent years, feminist infrastructure projects have begun to appear while the inclusion of women in developers communities has been promoted.
 However, today there is still a huge gender gap in the technical and political development of the internet.

-In RFC 4949 [rfc4949] _safety_ is defined as "the property of a system being free from risk of causing harm (especially physical harm) to its system entities", which is compared to _security_ as the
+In {{RFC4949}} _safety_ is defined as "the property of a system being free from risk of causing harm (especially physical harm) to its system entities", which is compared to _security_ as the
 "system condition in which system resources are free from unauthorized access and from unauthorized or accidental change, destruction, or loss".
-But _safety_ has traditionally, especially in the early years of the IETF, been referred to human activities [rfc1244; rfc2122; rfc2310] and human rights [rfc1746; rfc1941; rfc3694].
+But _safety_ has traditionally, especially in the early years of the IETF, been referred to human activities {{RFC1244}}, {{RFC2122}}, {{RFC2310}} and human rights {{RFC1746}}, {{RFC1941}}, {{RFC3694}}.

 ### 2.2.
 Gender

-As IETF is centered on "identifying, and proposing solutions to, pressing operational and technical problems in the Internet" and as according to the [Tao] "we believe in rough consensus and running code", it is not supposed to concentrate on the particular characteristics of internet users, but on the proper functioning of the systems.
+As IETF is centered on "identifying, and proposing solutions to, pressing operational and technical problems in the Internet" and as according to the Tao of the IETF, "we believe in rough consensus and running code", it is not supposed to concentrate on the particular characteristics of internet users, but on the proper functioning of the systems {{Tao}}.
 In addition, due to the characteristics of the type of technologies that are designed in the IETF, many times the the "use cases" or implementations refer to the way in which companies arrange the infrastructure for their clients, not necessarily to the way internet users interact with that infrastructure.